Arizona Court Records

 Do I need a Reason for Divorce in Arizona?

-• Adultery: the evidence of an extramarital affair of one partner can provide grounds for divorce in covenant marriages.
+- Adultery: Evidence of an extramarital affair of one partner may provide grounds for divorce in covenant marriages.

-• Felony conviction with an imprisonment or death sentence: if one partner gets convicted of a felonious crime and is to serve imprisonment or receive a death sentence.
-The other party can file for a divorce is such a case.
+- Felony conviction with an imprisonment or death sentence: if one partner gets convicted of a felonious crime and is to serve imprisonment or receive a death sentence.
+The other party may file for a divorce in such cases.

-• Abandonment for at least one year before filing for divorce.
-In the meantime, the court can grant orders regarding spousal support, child support, and parenting time.
+- Abandonment for at least one year before filing for divorce.
+In the meantime, the court may grant orders regarding spousal support, child support, and parenting time.

-• Separation spanning two years and above: separation here may be legal or not yet legal.
+- Separation spanning two years and above: separation here may be legal or not yet legal.
 However, the couple must meet the conditions of the two-year period of separation.
-Also, the court can issue temporary orders concerning child welfare, spousal support, and parenting time during the time frame.
+Also, the court may issue temporary orders concerning child welfare, spousal support, and parenting time during the time frame.

-• Drug and alcohol abuse: it is a fault kind of divorce that requires an established lifestyle of regular drug or alcohol abuse.
+- Drug and alcohol abuse: It is a type of divorce that requires proof of a regular lifestyle involving drug or alcohol abuse.

-• Consensual divorce: it is a no-fault ground divorce acceptable in covenant marriages.
-Here, both spouses agree to dissolve the marriage for no reasons of fault.
+- Consensual divorce is a no-fault ground divorce acceptable in covenant marriages.
+In this divorce, both spouses agree to dissolve the marriage without a reason of fault.

-The state laws in Arizona require one party must be resident in the state before they qualify to file for a dissolution of marriage.
-A 90-day residency prior to filing is a requirement.
+Arizona laws require one party to be a resident of the state for 90 days before they qualify to file for a dissolution of marriage.

 Why do I need a Divorce Lawyer?

-Getting a divorce in Arizona may not be as straight-forward as it seems.
-Other adjoining issues such as child custody, debt division, property settlements, can bring a twist to the case that may or may not favor either party.
+Getting a divorce in Arizona may not be as straightforward as it seems.
+Other adjoining issues such as child custody, debt division, property settlements, may bring a twist to the case that may or may not favor either party.
 Therefore, the services of a divorce lawyer are pertinent to a smooth process and a predictable outcome.
-Divorce lawyers in Arizona provide legal advice to their clients before embarking on the process.
-They also represent involved parties should there be a need to protect them from assaults they could face if exposed to the other party.
+Divorce lawyers in Arizona typically provide legal advice to their clients before embarking on the process.
+They also represent involved parties, should there be a need to protect them from assaults they could face if exposed to the other party.

 How do I Get Started in a Divorce in Arizona?

-• The filing spouse must file a petition for dissolution of marriage in the Superior Court or his or her resident county.
-A copy of all documents must get to the non-filing spouse through the service of process.
+- Generally, the filing spouse initiates by filing a petition for dissolution of marriage in the Superior Court of his or her resident county.
+A copy of all documents is then sent to the non-filing spouse through the service of process.

-• Suppose the non-filing spouse does not respond within the imposed time frame.
+- Suppose the non-filing spouse does not respond within the imposed time frame.
 The court enters a default judgement by granting the request made in the petition.
-The filing spouse must file an application for a notice of default and serve a copy to the respondent if they know their address.
-The default judgement takes effect after 10 days from entering the default judgement.
-The 10-day gap in order to give the respondent an opportunity to file a response.
+Generally, the filing spouse files an application for a notice of default and serves a copy to the respondent if they know the respondent's address.
+The default judgment takes effect after 10 days from entering the default judgment.
+The 10-day gap is to give the respondent an opportunity to file a response.
 If he or she does, the case proceeds as though there was no default.
 Otherwise, the court may dissolve the marriage and issue attendant orders.

-• If both parties agree to all the terms and conditions of divorce, the case can proceed without a trial.
+- If both parties agree to all the terms and conditions of divorce, the case typically proceeds without a trial.
 The Arizona Court system calls this a consent divorce process.
-If both spouses sign all the necessary documents for a consent decree and they attend the parents educational class for cases involving children,the court will issue a legal order ending the marriage based on the agreement of both spouses.
+If both spouses sign all the necessary documents for a consent decree and they attend the parents' educational class for cases involving children, the court will issue a legal order ending the marriage based on the agreement of both spouses.

 How to File for Divorce without a Lawyer?